 Freebies are a great option if you want to encourage your customers to try your products or if you have samples and surplus stock to give away.

-SmackBang, a Wellington-based pet products specialist is one brand that's using a powerful loyalty program to their advantage.
-With a 100% engagement rate and 6x ROI, the addition of loyalty marketing to SmackBang's toolkit really helps them to capture customers attention time and time again.
+Another great example comes from Smack Bang, a Wellington-based pet products specialist is one brand that's using a powerful loyalty program to its advantage.
+With a 100% engagement rate and 6x ROI, the addition of loyalty marketing to SmackBang's all-over marketing tech stack really helps them to capture customers' attention time and time again.

-Loyalty members earn points for actions such as creating a profile, referring a friend, reviewing products, making purchases and engaging on social media.
+Loyalty members earn points for actions such as creating a profile, referring a friend, reviewing products, making purchases, and engaging on social media.
 And the benefits include % discounts off as well as first-looks at product releases.

 Want to keep shoppers on their toes or still trying to figure out which reward type is the best option?
 Consider offering a range of rewards and surprises that your customers can enjoy on their birthday month.

-We’re not ones to spoil a surprise!
-While we won’t tell exactly what they are, they’ll change regularly and might be a freebie, a discount, or a little something special just for you.
+“We’re not ones to spoil a surprise!
+While we won’t tell exactly what they are, they’ll change regularly and might be a freebie, a discount, or a little something special just for you.”

-Tips when implementing birthday rewards
+Tips for implementing birthday rewards

 We’ve talked about the different types of birthday rewards you can offer; now let’s discuss how you can take your campaigns to the next level.
 If you’re looking to start or further optimize your birthday rewards initiatives, follow these best practices to ensure that your efforts hit the mark:

-Integrate birthday rewards with your loyalty program
+Integrate birthday perks with your loyalty or rewards program

 While it’s certainly possible to offer birthday rewards to non-loyalty program members, your campaigns will perform far better if they’re incorporated into your loyalty program.

-Roping in birthday rewards into your loyalty program enables you to build data-rich customer profiles.
-Having your shoppers’ purchase histories, shopping activities and birthdays in one place means that you have a clear view of who each customer is.
+Roping birthday rewards into your loyalty program enables you to build data-rich customer profiles.
+Having your shoppers’ purchase histories, shopping activities, and birthdays in one place means that you have a clear view of who each customer is.
 That, in turn, can enable you to improve and personalize their shopping experiences even more.

 Automate your campaigns

-Marsello, for example, has a ‘Birthday Flow’ feature which automatically triggers an email sequence to engage customers on their birthday month.
-The email series is also pre-designed and is populated with an offer, so there’s no need to manually configure the campaign.
+Thankfully, Marsello has done the hard work for you and already has a number of pre-made automated flows that are easy to review and enable.
+One of these automated flows includes a Birthday Flow which automatically triggers an email sequence to engage customers on their birthday month.
+This pre-designed email series is populated with an offer of a small discount and is already tied to your customer database, so there’s no need to manually configure the campaign.

 Test your offers

-While we can certainly recommend birthday rewards and ideas, ultimately, the performance of your promotions will depend on your specific store and customer base.
-That’s why it’s important that you test and analyze different promotions to see what works best for your business.
+While we can certainly recommend birthday rewards and ideas, ultimately, the performance of your birthday promotions will depend on your specific store and customer base.
+That’s why it’s important that you test and analyze different birthday promotions to see what works best for your business.

 As mentioned above, coming up with unique promo codes makes it easier to monitor the performance of your offers, as well as the customers who are redeeming their rewards.